MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 ## Configure your bot to run on one or more conversation channels

 After you have registered your bot with the Bot Framework and deployed your bot to the cloud, you can [configure a bot to run on one or more channels](~/portal-configure-channels.md).

-## Publish your bot to the directory

-After you have registered your bot with the Bot Framework, deployed your bot to the cloud, and configured your bot to run on one or more channels, you can [publish it to the Bot Directory](~/portal-submit-bot-directory.md).
-The Bot Directory is a public directory of all bots that are registered and published with Microsoft Bot Framework.
-By publishing your bot to the directory, you're making it available for users to find it there and add it to the channel(s) that they use.